 Ipanema: Nearly one and a half miles (2.2 kilometers) long, Ipanema is the beach of Rio’s beautiful people, and that little bit more civilized than all the others.
 Less crowded, except at weekends, Ipanema is the beach to set the trends that all the other beaches follow.
 The bikinis are a little bit smaller, the girls that little bit lovelier.

 While the sun is up, the beach at Ipanema comes alive as the residents of Rio’s top district lap up the rays and take to the cooling waters of the South Atlantic.
-At night the beach goes to sleep except for the occasional game of soccer or the joggers and bikers who never seem to know when to quite.
+At night the beach goes to sleep except for the occasional game of soccer or the joggers and bikers who never seem to know when to quit.

 Unlike Copacabana, few hotels line the beach.
 Instead, expensive apartment blocks taken from the pages of Vogue magazine line the avenue.

-Ipanema is truly residential, so when hunger calls the residents don’t mind loosing sight of the beach as they go in search of the area’s more intimate restaurants where lunch will be played out into the early evening.
+Ipanema is truly residential, so when hunger calls the residents don’t mind losing sight of the beach as they go in search of the area’s more intimate restaurants where lunch will be played out into the early evening.

 Spending a day on Ipanema Beach, especially at the weekend, is not an experience you will easily forget.

-Leblon: Separated from Ipanema by the canal at Jardim de Alah (Garden of Allah) that links the Lagoa to the sea, Leblon stretches nearly a mile (1.3 kilometers) to the west.
+Leblon: Separated from Ipanema by the canal at Jardim de Alah (Garden of Allah), that links the Lagoa to the sea, Leblon stretches nearly a mile (1.3 kilometers) to the west.
 With many of the same characteristics as Ipanema, Leblon is even more residential although no less crowded at the weekend, and rivals Ipanema as the city’s most fashionable.